 Every pumpkin contains around 500 seeds and while we often think of them as vegetables, they are actually a fruit.

-Store leftovers in an airtight container in the refrigerator or 3-4 days.
+Store leftover soup in an airtight container in the refrigerator or 3-4 days.
 You can freeze it for up to 3 months.

 Follow the same recipe, except substitute coconut milk for the whipping cream and vegetable broth for the chicken broth.

-Cut open a pumpkin and scoop out the seeds.
+Cut open a whole pumpkin and scoop out the seeds (sugar pumpkins work best.)
 Season with salt and pepper, then brush with olive oil.
-Place the flesh side down on a parchment lined baking sheet.
-Roast for 45-55 minutes or until its fork tender.
+Place the pumpkin flesh side down on a parchment lined baking sheet.
+Roast for 45-55 minutes or until it is fork tender.
 Scoop out the pumpkin and add to the soup pot.
+You can also break down the flesh in a food processor to make your own pumpkin puree.

 More Comforting and Delicious Soups